You’re about to see the 15 best link building tools for 2019.

 My Favorite Feature: Disavow Tool

-Makes identifying shady links (and adding them to a disavow file) simple and easy.
+Makes identifying black hat links (and adding them to a disavow file) simple and easy.

 When it comes to link analysis and overall features, Monitor Backlinks isn’t even close to something like Ahrefs.
 That said, it’s 4x cheaper.
 So depending on your budget, Monitor Backlinks might makes sense for you.